zarillion/handynotes-plugins/README.md

 The `-c/--clean` argument will delete the corresponding HandyNotes plugin directories before installing the symlinks (useful if our file/folder structure changes).
 The `-u/--uninstall` argument will remove the plugin directories and then exit.

+## Development Documentation

+Documentation for the core modules can be found on the [HandyNotes Plugins Documentation](https://zarillion.github.io/handynotes-plugins/) site.
+These pages can help you understand how nodes are added to the maps and what capabilities each type of node and reward has.

 ## Development Options

 Once installed, development-only options can be enabled in each *individual* plugin by running an in-game script command.
 For example, to enable the development features and options for **HandyNotes: Dragonflight**: